opengraphica/opengraphica/README.md

 As shown in the example above, you must first configure OpenGraphica with the the list of themes that the user will be able to pick from.
 The theme URLs are relative to the index.html page.

-Afterwards, tell OpenGraphica where it should mount itself in the DOM.
+Afterwards, the "mount" method tells OpenGraphica where it should be placed in the DOM.
 OpenGraphica is a Vue 3 application, and you can [view the Vue 3 documentation](https://v3.vuejs.org/guide/migration/global-api.html#mounting-app-instance) for complete details on working with a Vue 3 app.

 ## Contributing

 ### Development Workspace Setup

-1. Clone this repository and install https://nodejs.org/en/
+1. Clone this repository and install [Node.js](https://nodejs.org/en/)
 2. Open a terminal in the repository directory, and run:

     `npm install`

 ### Development Server

-Command to start the dev server:
+Start the development server with this command:

 ```
 npm run dev
 ```